aiqc/AIQC/docs/explainer.rst

 .. raw:: html

   <p class="explain">
-    A data scientist oversees the training of an neural network much like a chef cooks a meal 🎛️&nbsp;The heat is what actually cooks the food, but there are still a few things that the chef controls:
+    A data scientist oversees the training of an neural network much like a chef prepares a meal 🎛️&nbsp;The heat is what actually cooks the food, but there are still a few things that the chef controls:

 .. list-table::